The Real Cost of HOA Documents: A Breakdown by Document Type

 Condo Questionnaires

-Required by lenders for mortgage financing in condo communities.
-Fannie Mae and Freddie Mac won't approve a loan without one.
+Lenders require these for mortgage financing in condo communities.
+Fannie Mae and Freddie Mac won't approve the loan without one.

 Typical costs: